DUE DILIGENCE VS COMPLIANCE

 2012 saw HP pay the price of $11.1 billion due to their failure to do accurate data checks concerning income statements, cash flow, balance sheets and footnotes, ultimately halting their plans to move from producing hardware to producing software and resulting in a $5 billion loss.

 Our hand in making a difference

-CRI® Group’s compliance and due diligence solutions are tailored with your organisation’s needs in mind.
+CRI Group’s compliance and due diligence solutions are tailored with your organization’s needs in mind.
 This is to keep you one step ahead of regulatory requirements.
-Our Due diligence DD360°™ services run specialised intelligence used by global financial institutions and multinational corporations.
+Our Due diligence DD360°™ services run specialized intelligence used by global financial institutions and multinational corporations.
 Complete compliance with anti-money laundering (AML) regulations and legislation is guaranteed.
-Manage your third-party risks confidently with customised 3PRM™ solutions for your organisation or get certified.
+Manage your third-party risks confidently with customized 3PRM™ solutions for your organization or get certified.

 Based in London, CRI Group™ works with companies across the Americas, Europe, Africa, Middle East and Asia-Pacific as a one-stop international Risk Management, Employee Background Screening, Business Intelligence, Due Diligence, Compliance Solutions and other professional Investigative Research solutions provider.